landinfotech/mycivitas/docs/src/about/contributing.md

     <Type>: Short Description (ref #111)
 ```

-* capitalize first letter of Type
+* capitalize the first letter of the Type
 * use present tense: 'change' not 'changed' or 'changes'

 #### Description

 If it has related issues, add links to the issues(like `#123`) in the description.
-Fill in the [Pull Request Template](../developer/guide/templates/pull-request-template.md) by check your case.
+Fill in the [Pull Request Template](../developer/guide/templates/pull-request-template.md) by checking your case.

 ## Code of conduct